 Buyers who were extremely keen to purchase a property often change their minds when the survey shows up an unexpected problem.
 Unsurprisingly, most people who are keen to buy property in London are reluctant to bear the additional expense of rectifying structural defects, and therefore choose to pull out of the sale.

-Harry Singh, Henry Wiltshire estate agent in Hayes, advises sellers to ensure that all paperwork is in order before putting their property on the market.
+Henry Wiltshire estate agents in Hayes advise sellers to ensure that all paperwork is in order before putting their property on the market.
 “It’s essential for sellers to ensure that all certificates for any work carried out are provided to the surveyor and the purchaser ahead of time,” he says.
 “If any work on the property is necessary, it’s often a better idea to have it rectified before trying to sell, since if the sale falls through as a result of problems which show up on the survey the seller will still be obliged to pay the solicitor’s fees and may end up having to pay for the work to be carried out anyway.”

 A break in the chain